Robodebt scheme: National Anti-Corruption Commission

-The National Anti-Corruption Commission (NACC) is currently investigating 6 individuals referred to it by the Royal Commission.

-Initially, the NACC had decided not to pursue the referrals, deciding in June 2024 that it was unlikely to obtain new evidence and noted that five out of the six were already under investigation by the Australian Public Service Commission.
+Initially, the National Anti-Corruption Commission (NACC) decided not to pursue an investigation of six individuals referred to it by the Royal Commission.
+In June 2024, the NACC stated it was unlikely to obtain new evidence and noted that five of the six were already under investigation by the Australian Public Service Commission.
 A former NSW Supreme Court judge, Anthony Whealy, stated that the NACC's refusal to investigate the individuals meant that it had "betrayed its core obligation and failed to carry out its primary statutory duty".
-The NACC's decision received over 1200 complaints, sparking an independent inquiry into the decision by the Inspector of the NACC, Ms Gail Furness SC.
+The NACC's decision received over 1,200 complaints, sparking an independent inquiry into the decision by the Inspector of the NACC, Ms Gail Furness SC.

 The Inspector obtained documents relating to the decision, and requested submissions from the NACC by October.
 The Inspector found that Commissioner Paul Brereton had a perceived conflict on interest due to a "close association" with one of the individuals involved, and should have recused himself from the decision.
 The NACC appointed an independent person to reconsider the decision not to investigate.
-In February 2025, the NACC decided that it would investigate the 6 individuals referred to it.
+In February 2025, the NACC decided that it would investigate the six individuals referred to it.

-The investigation is now taking place, as of 2025.
+In March 2026, the NACC published the findings of the Operation Myrtleford investigation into the six individuals referred by the Royal Commission.
+The investigation found that two former public servants – former Department of Human Services General Manager Mark Withnell and former Deputy Secretary Serena Wilson – had engaged in serious corrupt conduct.
+The commission cleared the remaining four referrals, including former Prime Minister Scott Morrison and former departmental secretary Kathryn Campbell.
+The NACC concluded that Morrison's failure to detect misleading departmental advice did not constitute a breach of his personal obligations of honesty or good faith, instead attributing the failures to systemic shortcomings within the federal departments.
+The findings diverged from those of the Royal Commission in several key respects, particularly regarding individual intent, and the NACC did not refer any individuals for criminal prosecution.